BiagioFesta/atomic-interval/README.md

 The entity wants to provide a "limiter" mechanism, where it actually processes a sample with a limited frequency.

-Therefore, even if concurrently threads push with a higher frequency, only one sample (coming from one thread) for each period can be actually processed (i.e. printed).
+Therefore, even if concurrently threads push with a higher frequency, only one sample (coming from one thread) for each period can be actually processed (i.e., printed).

 `AtomicInterval` can be used without an additional sync mechanism, as it can already be safely shared across threads.